-For example, the PRC is increasingly insistently asserting its exclusive right to the East China and South China seas.
-Until recently, these seas with equal success could be called Japanese, and American, and Soviet, but not Chinese, now these seas, in fact, represent a zone of exclusive interests of the PRC and their absolute influence.
-Americans are also extremely worried that China is working on a DF 21D rocket, the so-called "aircraft carrier killer."
-And such weapons, subject to its successful development by the fleet, puts China on a par with recognized maritime powers, such as Britain and Russia.
+For example, China is increasingly insisting on its exclusive right to the East China and South China Seas.
+Until recently, these seas could equally well be called Japanese, and American, and Soviet, but not Chinese, but now these seas, in fact, represent a zone of exclusive interests of the PRC and their absolute influence.
+Americans are also extremely worried that China is working on a DF 21D rocket, the so-called “carrier killer.”
+And such weapons, subject to its successful development fleet, puts China on a par with recognized maritime powers such as Britain and Russia.

 Among other things, Panetta is concerned about the growth of China’s military spending, which will amount to 95 billion dollars this year.
 This amount makes China the second country in the world in terms of the military budget after the United States.
 In this sense, the concern of American leaders is quite understandable and justified.